Which states experience the most tornadoes?

 Tornadoes can impact just about every U.S. state, but the majority of these storms are concentrated in states throughout the Midwest and Southeast.
 In fact, of the average 1,137 tornadoes that occur in the United States each year, 64% of them form in states located in “Tornado Alley” and “Dixie Alley”, two regions with a disproportionately high frequency of tornadoes due to atmospheric conditions that persist for long stretches of the year.

-With an average of 140 tornadoes annually, Texas is the most tornado-prone state in the U.S., followed by Kansas with 80 and Florida with 59, according to National Oceanic and Atmospheric Administration (NOAA) data.
+With a 30-year annual average of 151 tornadoes from 1989 to 2019, Texas is the most tornado-prone state in the U.S., followed by Kansas with 91 and Oklahoma with 68.

 While it’s no secret that states like Kansas, Oklahoma, Texas, and Nebraska experience a lot of tornadoes, the term Tornado Alley may be outdated.
 In recent years, the most destructive tornadoes have actually happened in Alabama, Mississippi, and other Southern states in what is infamously known as Dixie Alley.
 The reason is fairly simple: the South generally a greater population density than the Plains, and the density and path length of the tornadoes themselves appears to be highest in the Southeast.